jamakassi-wejxKZ-9IZg-unsplash

 1. Set goals

 Making a plan feels like torture when you’re stuck, but it helps.
-Take a breath in and out, put your favorite study music in the background, and start outlining what you need to do next.
+Take a breath in and out, put your favourite study music in the background, and start outlining what you need to do next.
 Focus on short-term goals and ways to complete each step forward.
 Achieving small steps is much easier than rushing to the end goal.

 2. Be realistic